 Types of Mutual Funds Based on Risks

 These kinds of mutual funds are investing in the debt market where the investment risk is very small.
 The investments tend to be long-term, but the returns are also moderate due to the low risks associated with it.
-For example, a low-risk mutual fund will be debt funds where the investment is made in government securities that are very safe.
+For example, a low-risk mutual fund will be a debt funds where the investment is made in government securities that are very safe.

 These investments carry the investor with medium danger.
-Medium risk mutual funds are ideal for those willing to take some risk in order to obtain good returns on their investment.
+Medium-risk mutual funds are ideal for those willing to take some risk in order to obtain good returns on their investment.
 The portfolio of investments is a mixture of debt and equity funds.
 The NAV is not that volatile, and the average returns could be 9-12%.

 These investments are high and are for those who are willing to take a high risk on their investment for an expectation of high returns.
 High-risk investment invests a majority of the money (investment) in equity stocks of the company.
 You can expect returns of 15%, although the majority of high-risk funds generally yield 20%.